abradley2/jest-elm-test/readme.md

-# Compare some test frameworks
+# Why the fuck is Jest so slow

 This runs a simple sum test 10000 times.